-In this article we will see curiosities about cigarettes and tobacco in Japan.
-Let’s see a little bit about the customs and culture that the Japanese have of smoking cigarettes.
-We will also see some words and related vocabulary in Japanese.
+In this article, we will look at facts about cigarettes and tobacco in Japan and some labels for smokers.
+We will see a little about the customs and culture that the Japanese have of smoking cigarettes, and also some words and related vocabulary in Japanese.

-Cigarettes or tobacco are part of the lives of a large number of Japanese people, and some must imagine that Japan has its strange rules and customs in relation to cigarettes.
-In the Japanese language, cigarettes are called tabak[たばこ]o.
+Cigarette or tobacco is part of the life of a large number of Japanese, and some may imagine that Japan has its strange rules and customs regarding cigarettes.
+In the Japanese language, the cigarette is called tabako [たばこ].

 The History of Smoking in Japan

-Why are we going to talk about tobacco?
-Japan is a country with many smokers, it has even been called a smokers’ paradise.
-More than 25% of the Japanese population smoked, only that number has dropped below 20% thanks to the government’s incentive.
+Why do we talk about tobacco?
+Japan is a country with many smokers, it was even called a smoker's paradise.
+More than 25% of the Japanese population smoked, only that number has been decreasing to below 20% thanks to government encouragement.

-Smoking has been around for many years in Japan, Shogun even had some specific ideas about creating a formal ceremony or ritual for tobacco (just like the tea ceremony).
+Smoking has been around for many years in Japan, the Shogun even had some specific ideas about creating a formal ceremony or ritual for tobacco (as well as the tea ceremony).
 Smoking a cigarette in Japan even has a large number of customs and rules.

-In the past Shogun suggested that when smoking a tobacco offered by a host, you should not smoke until the host has entered the room.
-When the host offers the cigarette, you can say, “After you,” just like you do at the tea ceremony.
+In the past the Shogun has suggested that when smoking a tobacco offered by a host, you should not smoke until the host has entered the room.
+When the host offers the cigarette you can say, “After you”, just like in the tea ceremony.
 In Japan the host can offer a pipe, remember to show humility and thanks.

 The Japanese Government was the only tobacco company in Japan until 1985.
-Even today, the Japanese government manufactures more than 60% of cigarettes in Japan and has several Asian brands.
+Even today the Japanese Government manufactures over 60% of cigarettes in Japan and owns several Asian brands.

 For decades, the government has presented posters with suggestions on behavior for smokers.
 Japan has also made several laws and suggestions such as: